Farahhoque/OlympicWinners/README.md

 # OlympicWinners

-Overview
 This repository contains the data and analysis from the study focusing on the attributes of Olympic Athletics and Gymnastics Champions from 1896 to 2016.
 It provides insights into the evolution of human physicality and performance in these sports.

 Data
 Historical data of Olympic Games (Athens 1896 to Rio 2016).
-Attributes include physical and performance traits of Olympians.
+Attributes include the physical and performance traits of Olympians.

 Analysis
 Techniques: Hierarchical clustering and PCA.